harismb-208/Textile-Demand-Prediction-and-Restocking-using-Machine-Learning/README.md

 streamlit run app.py
 Your Textile Demand Forecast Dashboard will open in your default browser, showing:

-1.Histrical sales trends 📈
+a.
+Histrical sales trends 📈

-2.3-month demand predictions 🔮
+b.
+3-month demand predictions 🔮

-3.Priority-based restocking recommendations 📦
+c.
+Priority-based restocking recommendations 📦

 ⚠️ Important: If you skip Step 1, the dashboard will show missing file errors — because it won’t have any predictions, charts, or tables to display.